patriciatran/norbis-virome-tutorial/README.md

 Later in the defriefing section, each group will go through their output files and discuss them with one of the instructors .
 Then we will regroup and share our points as a class and answer any additional questions you may have.

 ## Live demonstration (30 minutes)
 For the live demo, we will use `Lactococcus_lactis.fasta`, which is the genome of Lactococcus lactis.
 We will use VIBRANT to identify phages in this one genome.
-The genome has XX mbp and contains XX contigs.

 ```
 /opt/VIBRANT/VIBRANT_run.py -i Lactococcus_lactis.fasta -t 2 -folder Lactococcus_lactis.fasta_vibrant_folder